NargizDev/neoFi-landing/README.md

 ---

 **Feel free to explore, run, and extend this project!
-If you have any questions, please contact me via [your email or LinkedIn].**
+If you have any questions, please contact me via [my email - nargiz1.ismayilova@gmail.com or [LinkedIn](https://www.linkedin.com/in/nargiz-dev/)].**

 ---